 While there were a lot of things that I wrongly assumed would magically happen when I moved to Rome (e.g. I would innately know how to ride a Vespa, and have a Roman boyfriend, all while mastering Italian cooking techniques), one thing that I was right about was that I do eat gelato pretty much every day.
 Really.

 I do not waste my precious gelato calories on substandard ish.
 If you want to enjoy the best gelato in Rome, here is where you need to go.

-Best Rome Gelato (with even more gelaterie on the map):
+Best Gelato in Rome (with even more gelato on the map):

 - Otaleg!
-This requires a trip outside of the city center, but Otaleg is seriously some of my favorite gelato in Rome.
-“Gelato” spelled backwards, the workshop of Marco Radicione puts the whole creative process on display.
+Getting to the original location required a trip outside of the city center, but Otaleg is seriously some of my favorite gelato in Rome.
+“Gelato” spelled backward, the workshop of Marco Radicione puts the whole creative process on display.
 Watch the gelato being made behind the glass at the front of the shop and then make sure to order AT LEAST two scoops.
 You will not regret it.
 And the good news is that since summer 2018, there is now an Otaleg in Trastevere.
 Go.

 - Il gelato di Claudio Torcè: a modern classic, though I miss the central location, the Aventino shop always has a fresh mix of flavors when I need to break out of my pistachio and vanilla chocolate chip rut.

 - Frigidarium: In the dead center of Rome, between Piazza Navona and Campo de’ Fiori, I love love love the chocolate candy shell on the perfectly creamy stracciatella.

 - Gelateria del Teatro: So happy to see there are now two locations for this gelateria, but I still love the Via dei Coronari outpost best.
 There are gorgeous sweets (like truffles and candied citrus peels) if you want to take something more… after your gelato, naturally.